emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [] - upon creation of journal, also create Journal with 3 meals - Breakfast, Lunch and Dinner?
 [X] - adding food form
 [] - save button action

+[] - Pass goal_id to goalfrom to patch the right goal [] - Goal needs to handle case of new goal

 # NEED
 - need to make sure user_id and goal_id is the one for the actual user, not 1